Doctorate in Business Administration option in Entrepreneurship

 and contribute to the pedagogical development of the field.
 The doctoral program is

 personalized to reflect the intellectual interests of the students while capitalizing

 on the strengths of our entrepreneurship faculty.
 Students are afforded the opportunity

-to generate and publish research with faculty mentors, and receive active support
+to generate and publish research with faculty mentors and receive active support in

 emphasis is innovative, growth-oriented ventures, we seek students interested in entrepreneurial